What Are GallBladder Stones?

 - Excessive dieting and consuming certain cholesterol-reducing drugs can also increase the risk of gallstone formation.

-Symptoms of gallstones are severe abdominal pain often called as gallstone 'attack' (colic) because they occur suddenly.
+Gall stone treatment is required when symptoms such as severe abdominal pain often called as gallstone 'attack' (colic) occur suddenly.
 Gallstone attacks often follow fatty meals, and they may occur during the night.
 Though many patients with gallstones have no symptoms and they are to be asymptomatic and the stones are called ‘Silent stones’.
 However, a typical attack can cause the following:

 - Severe pain in the right upper abdomen that increases rapidly and lasts from few minutes to several hours